-- The ratio of performance- to time-based equity grants and the overall mix of performance-based compensation relative to total compensation (considering whether the ratio is more than 50 percent); standard time-vested stock options and restricted shares are not considered to be performance-based for this consideration; - > The quality of disclosure and appropriateness of the performance measure(s) and goal(s) utilized, so that shareholders can assess the rigor of the performance program.
+- The ratio of performance- to time-based equity grants and the overall mix of performance-based compensation relative to total compensation (considering whether the ratio is more than 50 percent); standard time-vested stock options and restricted shares are not considered to be performance-based for this consideration; - The quality of disclosure and appropriateness of the performance measure(s) and goal(s) utilized, so that shareholders can assess the rigor of the performance program.
 The use of non-GAAP financial metrics also makes it challenging for shareholders to ascertain the rigor of the program as shareholders often cannot tell the type of adjustments being made and if the adjustments were made consistently.
-Complete and transparent disclosure helps shareholders to better understand the company's pay for performance linkage; - > The trend in other financial metrics, such as growth in revenue, earnings, return measures such as ROE, ROA, ROIC, etc.; - > The trend considering prior years' P4P concern; - > Extraordinary situation due to a new CEO in the last reported FY; and - > Any other factors deemed relevant.
+Complete and transparent disclosure helps shareholders to better understand the company's pay for performance linkage; - The trend in other financial metrics, such as growth in revenue, earnings, return measures such as ROE, ROA, ROIC, etc.; - > The use of discretionary out-of-plan payments or awards and the rationale provided as well as frequency of such payments or awards; - > The trend considering prior years' P4P concern; - Extraordinary situation due to a new CEO in the last reported FY; 13 and - Any other factors deemed relevant.

-Rationale: The two part methodology is a combination of quantitative and qualitative factors that more effectively drive a case-by-case evaluation and will improve the analysis of: longer term compensation versus company performance and weight the longer term factors accordingly; absolute CEO pay levels; and, circumstances under which there is a change in CEO during the most recent year.
+Rationale: The two-part methodology is a combination of quantitative and qualitative factors that more effectively drive a case-by-case evaluation.
 Please refer to the latest version of the Canadian Compensation Policy FAQ for a more detailed discussion of ISS' quantitative pay-for-performance screen and peer group construction methodology.